crowdbotics/modules/modules/react-native-splash-v2/README.md

 ## Params

-Below is the list of all Params with their data types that are considered primitive or the basic ones needed for our module to work.
+Below is the list of all Params with data types that are considered primitive or the basic ones needed for the module to work.

 | Params              | Data Types         | Description                                                       |
 | -----------------------|:------------------:|:---------------------------------------------------------------|